 I believe I spent the same percentage of time making mistakes, though I’m in my third decade of research.
 Don’t be foolish to think you will do better than others have on your first attempts.

-For several years, I have shared the process of searching out the details of my 2nd great-grandfather William James Townsend’s life.
+For several years, I have searched for details about my 2nd great-grandfather William James Townsend’s life.
 Information about the Townsend family has been passed down since the 1860s to many descendants.
-Sometime in the 1970s, letter exchanges formally record the family facts onto group sheets and pedigree charts.
+Sometime in the 1970s, letter exchanges formally recorded the family facts onto group sheets and pedigree charts.

 Always missing on these charts was the death date of William Townsend, along with his middle name.
 Although many relatives lived near the Obetz Cemetery in Ohio where William and his children are interred, few paid a visit to his gravestone and recorded his history.
 Few of his descendants remembered that William participated in the Civil War and was blinded by ineffectual surgeries to alleviate mumps.